timusri/elixir-for-platform-engineering/README.md

 The setup script will check prerequisites, install dependencies, and get you ready to start learning in minutes!
 See the [Getting Started](#-getting-started) section below for details.

-## 🎯 Why Elixir for DevOps?
+## 🎯 Why Elixir for Platform Engineering?

-Elixir, built on the battle-tested Erlang VM (BEAM), offers unique advantages for infrastructure and platform engineering:
+Elixir, built on the battle-tested Erlang VM (BEAM), offers unique advantages for building Internal Developer Platforms (IDPs), self-service infrastructure, and platform abstractions:

-- **Massive Concurrency**: Handle thousands to millions of concurrent operations (health checks, log streams, API requests)
+- **Massive Concurrency**: Handle thousands to millions of concurrent operations for platform APIs, control planes, and service mesh data planes
-- **Fault Tolerance**: OTP supervision trees provide automatic recovery and self-healing systems
+- **Fault Tolerance**: OTP supervision trees provide automatic recovery and self-healing for critical platform services
-- **Distributed by Design**: Built-in clustering for multi-node coordination and distributed systems
+- **Distributed by Design**: Built-in clustering for multi-tenant platform operations and distributed control planes
-- **Low Latency**: Optimized for soft real-time systems with predictable performance
+- **Low Latency**: Optimized for soft real-time systems with predictable performance for platform APIs and developer experiences
-- **Hot Code Reloading**: Deploy updates without downtime
+- **Hot Code Reloading**: Deploy platform updates without downtime or service interruption
-- **Built-in Observability**: Excellent tracing, telemetry, and introspection tools
+- **Built-in Observability**: Excellent tracing, telemetry, and introspection tools for platform monitoring and SLOs
-- **Functional Paradigm**: Write maintainable, testable, and predictable code
+- **Functional Paradigm**: Write maintainable, testable, and predictable platform services

 ## 📚 Learning Path Structure